AsherTeo/MR-Beast-Data-Analytics/README.md

 ## **Installation**

-The Code is written in Python 3.7.
-If you don't have Python installed you can find it here.
-If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
-To install the required packages and libraries, run this command in the project directory after cloning the repository:
+The code is developed using Python version 3.7.16.
+If Python is not already installed on your system, you can download it [here](https://www.python.org/downloads/).
+If your current Python version is lower than 3.7.16, you can upgrade it using the pip package manager.
+Make sure you have the latest version of pip installed.
+To install the necessary packages and libraries, execute the following command in the project directory after cloning the repository:

 ```bash
 pip install -r requirements.txt
 ```